kbario/spear.nvim/README.md

 Future features include:

-- **same-finger file swap**: assign to extensions to one finger, if you're in the first, it will switch to the second, and vice versa.
 - **foolproof client attach**: currently angularls and typescript files will conflict with each other.
 Improving how you set conditions, if angularls attaches, typescript keymaps do not.
 - **more customisation**: setup your spear to work for you, the way you want it to.